angrykoala/wendigo/README.md

    * `npm run lint` to execute the linting tests
    * `npm run dummy-server` to start the testing server on port 8002

-Before doing a commit or PR to the `dev` branch, make sure both the tests and lint tests pass.
+Before doing a commit or PR to the `dev` branch, make sure both the tests and all lint tests pass.
+This can be checked by running `npm run prepublishOnly`.

 ### Architecture

 * `Wendigo`: The main class exported by the module, provides the base interface to instantiate the browser class.
   * `BrowserFactory`: class takes care of the creation of the browser instance
 * `Browser`: Provides all the API to connect, retrieve information and perform assertions on a webpage.
 The BrowserFactory will compose this class from multiple mixins and modules.
   * `mixins`: A Browser is divided in several mixins (found on the folder with the same name).
-These will be composed in the Browser class at runtime.
+These will be composed in the final Browser class.
+  * `assertions`: All core assertions in the browser class.
+Module-related assertions exists within each module folder.
-* `Modules`: A module (or plugin) represents an object that will be attached to the browser at runtime with a given name (e.g. localStorage).
+* `Modules`: A module represents an object that will be attached to the browser with a given name (e.g. localStorage).
   * Modules are different from mixins in that the modules are attached as a separate class instance whereas mixins are composed into the same class.
-  * Note that each module is composed by 2 parts, one attached to the main browser class and other to the assertion module.
+  * Note that each module can be composed by 2 parts, one attached to the main browser class and other to the assertion module.
+  * Each module and all related code is stored in a separate folder.
-* `Injection Scripts`: These scripts will be injected at runtime into the browser, and are required to perform most of wendigo actions within the browser context, these scripts cannot access other parts of the code, and the rest of the code should not use these scripts out of the browser's context.
-These scripts can be used in the context of `browser.evaluate` by the user and other plugins
+* `Injection Scripts`: These scripts will be injected at runtime into the browser, and are required to perform most of Wendigo actions within the browser context, these scripts cannot access other parts of the code, and the rest of the code should not use these scripts out of the browser's context.
+These scripts can be used in the context of `browser.evaluate` by the user and other plugins.
-  * `ẀendigoUtils`: Several utilities required by Wendigo in the browser's context.
-  * `WendigoQuery`: Wrapper of the different types of selectors (css, xpath and DOM node)

 ## Troubleshooting